clojure-emacs/cider/doc/faq.md

 ## What are CIDER's installation prerequisites?

-CIDER officially supports Emacs 24.4+, Java 7+ and Clojure(Script) 1.7+.
+CIDER officially supports Emacs 25.1+, Java 8+ and Clojure(Script) 1.8+.

+!!! note

-CIDER 0.10 was the final release which supported Java 6 and Clojure 1.5 and 1.6.
+    CIDER 0.17 was the final release which supported Java 7 and Clojure(Script) 1.7.

 ## What's the relationship between CIDER and nrepl.el?